calliope-project/calliope/doc/user/tutorials_01_national.rst

 Again, ``csp`` has the definitions for name, color, parent, and carrier_out.
 Its constraints are more numerous: it defines a maximum storage capacity (``storage_cap_max``), an hourly storage loss rate (``storage_loss``), then specifies that its source should be read from a file (more on that below).
 It also defines a carrier conversion efficiency of 0.4 and a parasitic efficiency of 0.9 (i.e., an internal loss of 0.1).
 Finally, the source collector area and the installed carrier conversion capacity are constrained to a maximum.

-The costs are more numerous as well, and include monetary costs for all relevant components along the conversion from source to carrier (power): storage capacity, source collector area, source conversion capacity, energy conversion capacity, and variable operational and maintenance costs.
+The costs are more numerous as well, and include monetary costs for all relevant components along the conversion from source to carrier (power): storage capacity, source collector area, source conversion capacity, carrier conversion capacity, and variable operational and maintenance costs.
 Finally, it also overrides the default value for the monetary interest rate.

 Storage technologies
 ====================